vyperlang/vyper/docs/compiler-exceptions.rst

     This example raises ``InvalidType`` because ``3.5`` is a valid literal value, but cannot be cast as ``int128``.

+.. py:exception:: IteratorException

+   Raises when an iterator is constructed or used incorrectly.

 .. py:exception:: JSONError

     Raises when the compiler JSON input is malformed.